 What shape is the system in?

 The system is in excellent shape.
 It is regularly inspected by Village staff (Village DPW director Pat Brennan is fully certified to maintain the system), hired engineers and DEC officials.
-It has been operating very well for the last several years, and there are currently no major upgrades needed.

 What if a red light is on or an alarm is sounding from a village sewer pump station?